blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

   "$defs": {
     "propertyValues": {
-      "$comment": "The definition of potential property values, made up of a `oneOf` keyword which has a list of options of either references to Data Types, or objects made up of more Property Types ", "oneOf": [
+      "$comment": "The definition of potential property values, made up of a `oneOf` keyword which has a list of options of either references to Data Types, or objects made up of more Property Types", "oneOf": [
         {
           "properties": {